-Outreach Collection Program: 2020-21
+Outreach Collection Program: 2021-2022

-AUUC Outreach Sunday Collection Recipients 2020 – 2021
+AUUC Outreach Collection Recipients 2021–2022

 |Unitarian Universalists for Social Justice (UUSJ)||July||Coalition of area (& beyond) UU churches organized to advocate in support of UU values & social justice issues at federal level, including Write Here, Write Now, visits to Congress||John Peterson|

-|Just Neighbors||December||Provides legal assistance in NOVA to low-income immigrants including DACA recipients, those with TPS, asylum seekers, helping to obtain documentation||Jan Forsyth|
+|Just Neighbors||December||Provides compassionate legal assistance to low-income immigrants including DACA recipients, those with TPS, asylum seekers in the greater DC area to obtain documentation.||Judy Usherson|

-|Beacon House||Provides afterschool education, organized sports, nurturing & mentoring to 400 youth, helping close the achievement gap for low-income children/teens in NE D.C.||Nancy Davis|
+|Beacon House||February||Provides afterschool education, organized sports, nurturing & mentoring, helping close the achievement gap for low-income children/teens of color in Northeast Washington, D.C.||Nancy Davis|

-|paws4people||Educates prisoners in 5 WV prisons to train service dogs that are given to veterans, children with special needs; WREN is AUUC’s p4p puppy-in-training||Children’s RE classes & Nancy Davis|
+|paws4people||March||Educates prisoners in 3 WV prisons to train assistance dogs that are placed with veterans & active-duty military, children with special needs.
+WREN is AUUC’s p4p puppy-in-training.||Children’s RE classes & Nancy Davis, Ali Mills|

 If you have any questions, please contact Outreach Collection Program Coordinator Nancy D or [email protected].